olleharstedt/subsetphp/README.md

 >
 > 15:41:57 - gasche: and this is not reference counting; in particular, an old owner can keep a reference of the value as long as it wants, without incurring any cost at all if the reference is not used (which may be very hard to prove statically, and in particular wrong in some exceptional cases)

+More discussion about gc and runtime interaction with the compiler:

+> 21:49:03 - bitbckt: ollehar: as a first cut, I think it would be just fine to write a simple freelist mark/sweep collector.
+>
+> 21:49:31 - bitbckt: that should be straightforward enough to give you something to work with, while you build out the remainder of your project.
+>
+> 21:49:53 - ollehar: bitbckt: this dude did that: http://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/
+>
+> 21:50:02 - bitbckt: it won't be competitive by any means, but it's easy and quick to get up and running with.
+>
+> 21:50:43 - bitbckt: yeah, that's about the gist of it.
+>
+> 21:51:14 - ollehar: but the roots are explicit in his code
+>
+> 21:51:22 - ollehar: or the "stack"
+>
+> 21:51:38 - bitbckt: sure.
+>
+> 21:51:54 - ollehar: but when you compile to binary without a jit...?
+>
+> 21:52:16 - bitbckt: a shadow stack is fairly easy to maintain.
+>
+> 21:52:29 - ollehar: right, llvm has support for that.
+>
+> 21:52:30 - bitbckt: again, as a first cut.
+>
+> 21:52:48 - ollehar: sure, I'm happy to get anything up a running ^^
+>
+> 21:52:58 - ollehar: what's beyond shadow-stack?
+>
+> 21:54:06 - bitbckt: that usually falls out of the runtime's execution model.
+>
+> 21:54:43 - bitbckt: threads and their stacks, with stack maps, runtime roots, and foreign handles.
+>
+> 21:55:02 - ollehar: is this related to the program-counter in any way?
+>
+> 21:55:10 - ollehar: is that the level we talk about?
+>
+> 21:55:34 - bitbckt: not the PC necessarily, but there's usually a frame pointer around to traverse the stack.
+>
+> 21:55:58 - ollehar: does the compiler inserts frame pointers?
+>
+> 21:56:04 - bitbckt: if not, then there might be a map of PC -> frame descriptor -> stack map.
+>
+> 21:56:12 - bitbckt: yes.
+>
+> 21:56:34 - ollehar: so, all this is in the ocaml compiler too, right?
+>
+> 21:57:12 - bitbckt: presumably, but I'm not an ocaml internals expert.
+>
+> 21:57:29 - bitbckt: just a lowly language user, in this community :)
+>
+> 21:59:30 - ollehar: bitbckt: oh btw, just a quick one: what kind of gc do you think would be appropriate for a server environment?
+>
+> 21:59:44 - ollehar: I know java has a bunch to chose from ^^
+>
+> 22:00:06 - slash^ has left the room (Quit: Read error: Connection reset by peer).
+>
+> 22:00:47 - igitoor [igitur@2a00:d880:3:1::c1ca:a648] entered the room.
+>
+> 22:00:56 - bitbckt: depends upon the latency/throughput trade-offs you'd like to make - variants on mark/sweep generally offer lower latency, while mark/compact generally offers higher throughput.
+>
+> 22:01:05 - bitbckt: in broad strokes

 Strings
 -------